 “I was overwhelmed,” she says.
 “After making that call and realizing that they can help me – I cannot begin to describe the weight being lifted off my shoulders.”

 Brenda wants everyone to take down their debt and can attest to the success of the DMP…

 “I referred my partner and she actually finished before I did,” she says.
 “To those who are skeptical of joining your program or seeking help for that matter, I say just give me a call, give my partner a call.
 I’m a very skeptical person and I can tell you 100 percent that it works.
 It’s a long process, it’s not easy, but you just have to forget about the money coming out of your account because your bills are getting paid.
 Just keep with it and before you know it, you’re halfway there.”

-Taking care of aging parents and bills at the same time
+Taking care of ageing parents and bills at the same time

 Brenda is not alone.
-Thirty percentof adult children in the United States pick up at least some of an aging parent’s bills – from uncovered medical expenses to putting food on their table.
+Thirty percent of adult children in the United States pick up at least some of an ageing parent’s bills – from uncovered medical expenses to putting food on their table.
 Although Brenda’s grandmother had Medicare, she didn’t have insurance to address other costs not covered under the Medicare plan, such as home healthcare nurses.

 If you have an ailing mother, grandmother or loved one, it might be beneficial to look into Long-term care insurance (LTC or LTCI).
 This is an insurance that covers care generally not covered by health insurance, Medicare, or Medicaid.
 Do your research.
 Be sure to find out if your Medicare plan covers nursing home care and the needs of your loved ones.